JKVic123/Autotrack/README.md

 3. Ensure your MongoDB instance is running and accessible via the URI configured in `DatabaseHelper.java`.

 4. Run the main class: `oop.avengers.avengersgroup.AutoTrackApplication`

+5. Note: Make sure to delete the module-info.java before running it in an IDE.